 Our guinea pigs frequently froze when we brought them home but after a few weeks, they stopped.
 They rarely do it now unless they are surprised or there are young children in the house.

-Guinea pigs show their dominance to other guinea pigs through scent marking.
+Guinea pigs show their dominance over other guinea pigs through scent marking.
 This involves rubbing their cheeks, chins and back end on items they have claimed as their own.

 Urination can also be used to the same effect to show their dominance.